test-fullautomation/robotframework-robotlog2rqm/README.rst

    -dryrun          if set, then just show what would be done.

-The below command is simple usage witth all required argurments to import robot results into RQM:
+The below command is simple usage witth all required arguments to import robot results into RQM:

 ::

    RobotResults2RQM <outputfile> <host> <project> <user> <password> <testplan>

-Besides the executable file, you can also run tool as a python module
+Besides the executable file, you can also run tool as a Python module

 ::

    python -m RobotResults2RQM <outputfile> <host> <project> <user> <password> <testplan>